FraTesta/experimental_ws/src/final_assignment/README.md

 1. Develop a more sophisticated Knowledge representation, maybe designing an Ontology with an editors or API like Protegè.

 2. Improve the Explore algorithm maybe storing the last visited position as a room in order to get a new position far from the previous one.
+3. A better _move_base_/_gmapping_ parameters could be found since currently are set in order to avoid robot collisions or blocking problems.
+But with other settings it could do fewer maneuvers and smoother trajectory.
+4. Improve the obstacle avoidance algorithm of the _track_ node.
+Since actually the robot is only able to avoid obstacle that are in front of it.

 ## **Contacts**
 Francesco Testa